pandysong/blog/content/post/C,C++,Python.md

 C++/C should be used where the performance is the key feature, sometimes it needs to interact with hardware directly, sometimes it needs fast assembly code optimization.
 If both C++/C could be used, C++ is preferred for large scale project.
-It will be beneficial try to understand the rules and apply these rules to your project.
+It will be beneficial try to understand the rules in above guidelines project and apply these rules to your project.
 There are some accomplishing tools for these rule, which could be found on the internet.

 ## Python

-People say Python is a glue language, which I think is a complement for this language.
-As the software engineering mainly tries to decouple/separate logics, this applies to C/C++ or any other languages.
+People say Python is a glue language, which I think is actually a complement for this language.
+Because a software engineering's main job is to decouple/separate logics.
+This applies to C/C++ or any other languages.
 Most of the code is to resolve engineering issue while the core business logic is more or less small in scope.
+I think that's why people call it "Software Engineering", as it is more or less in engineering scope where methods are used to resolve the concrete issues.

 Python supports duck-typing which makes Heterogeneous Data processing very easy.
 Duck-typing support makes the unit test very easy, as one does not need to really